-Completing your Bachelor of Arts is your ticket to careers in business, law, teaching, recreation, and more.
+Your Arts degree is your ticket to careers in business, law, teaching, recreation, and more.
 The range of jobs is limited only by your imagination and what you choose to study.
 Explore possible careers through Waterloo's co-op program and see what you might want to pursue.
 You'll gain valuable experience before you graduate so that you know how to excel in job interviews and land the job you want.

-It normally takes 3 or 4 years to complete a BA degree as a full-time student.
+It normally takes three or four years to complete a BA degree as a full-time student.
 Many universities also offer a part-time degree.
 How long it takes to complete a part-time degree depends on how many courses you take each term.

-What is the abbreviation for honours Bachelor of Arts?
+What is the abbreviation for an honours Bachelor of Arts?